craftcms/starter-blog/headless-front-end/gatsby/README.md

 1. Log into Craft’s control panel and go to GraphQL → Schemas.
 2. Create a new schema.
-3. Name it, set permissions, and copy the auto-generated token before you save it
+3. Name the schema, set permissions, enable **Allow discovery of sourcing data for Gatsby**, and copy the auto-generated token before you save it.

 ### Create `.env`